 Since $I$ is generated by $e+d(\a+\b)$, the above congruence shows that the combination $(r+s,p)$, which is a first-degree prime ideal of $\ZZ[\a+\b]$ by Proposition \ref{idealsdownup}, divides $I$. \endproof

-The condition $\phi(r) \neq s$ being a roots of $g \bmod p$ and $\phi(s) \neq r$ being a roots of $f \bmod p$ of Theorem \ref{thm:divbeltoab} will be referred to as the \emph{exceptional case}.
+The condition $\phi(r) \neq s$ being a root of $g \bmod p$ and $\phi(s) \neq r$ being a root of $f \bmod p$ of Theorem \ref{thm:divbeltoab} will be referred to as the \emph{exceptional case}.
 It appears to be extremely rare, especially when the considered extensions are small (e.g. see Proposition \ref{prop:case6}).
 However, it may occasionally occur and it might not be evident \emph{a priori}, as shown by the following example.

 \begin{exmp} Let us consider the polynomials

 generating the number fields $\QQ(\a)$ and $\QQ(\b)$, whose composite $\QQ(\t)$ is generated by